Registered Nurse (RN) Jobs in Omaha, Nebraska

 Emergency Department RN

 Job Summary and Responsibilities As our Registered Nurse (RN), you will be a pivotal healthcare professional, delivering compassionate, high-quality care that truly impacts our patients' well-being and recovery.
 Every day, you will leverage your expertise to provide individualized, comprehensive care, making critical assessments, performing skilled procedures, and meticulously implementing patient care plans.
 You'll collaborate seamlessly within an interdisciplinary team, contributing to a dynamic environment focused on optimal patient outcomes.
 To thrive in this vital role, you will possess keen assessment skills, acute critical thinking, and a patient-first mindset, driven by a profound enthusiasm to help others.
 Your sense of urgency and dedication to excellence in a fast-paced environment will not only support patient recovery but also fuel your own career advancement.
 Follow the nursing process which includes: assess, plan, implement, and evaluate.
 The nursing process is an ongoing process that can end at any stage.
 Assessment - Demonstrates a systematic, dynamic way to collect and analyze the following healthcare consumer data including: psychological, physiological, sociocultural, spiritual, economic and lifestyle factors Plan – Sets measurable and achievable short and long term goals according to standards of care based on the assessment by the nurse in collaboration with the healthcare consumer and multidisciplinary team.
 Implement – Implements and/or modifies the plan of care using assessment data, clinical reasoning based upon standards of care and evidence based practice.
 This includes care coordination, education and discharge planning.
 The nurse is accountable for the care directly, indirectly or through delegation.
 Professional and legal standards for delegation must be followed.
 Evaluate – Uses a systematic ongoing process to evaluate progress towards identified healthcare consumer goals.
 Revision of plan of care when needed involving the healthcare consumer and the multidisciplinary team.
 Documents all phases of the nursing process in the healthcare consumer’s record.
-Demonstrates personal and professional responsibility for ongoing development, practice, and education.
-Maintains a safe work environment.
-Fosters a collaborative environment in support of the nursing profession.
-Job Requirements Required Graduate of an RN nursing program., upon hire Registered Nurse: IA, upon hire and Basic Life Support - CPR, upon hire and Advanced Cardiac Life Support, within 5 - months and Pediatric Advanced Life Support, within 5 - months and Neonatal Resuscitation Program, within 6 - months and Trauma Nurse Core Course, within 12 - months and Emergency Nursing Pediatric Course, within 18 - months Where You'll Work At CHI Health Mercy Council Bluffs, patients are at the heart of our care.
-Our campus is designed to heal the body, mind and spirit of every person in a more comfortable, less stressful hospital environment.
-Our full range of medical services include a new pavilion featuring enhancements in heart and vascular care, surgery, maternity, cancer care, and diagnostic imaging.
+Job Requirements Required: Graduate of an RN nursing program, upon hire Registered Nurse: NE, upon hire and Basic Life Support - CPR, upon hire and Advanced Cardiac Life Support, within 5 - months and Pediatric Advanced Life Support, within 5 - months Where You'll Work CHI Health Immanuel, located in North Omaha just off of I-680 on 72nd Street, offers a full-service hospital, cancer center, rehabilitation center, specialty spine hospital and more.
+For well over a century, our commitment to serve our community inspires our staff to provide the highest quality of care to all who we have the privilege to serve.
+Eligible candidates will receive a $10,000 sign on bonus and up to $10,000 in Educational Assistance!

 RN Full-time